statusrow/statusrow.github.io/_posts/2017-09-22-why-row-atlantic-suze.md

 ---
 layout: post
-title: Why we're rowing the Atlantic
+title: Susan - Why I'm rowing the Atlantic
-subtitle: From Susan, who inspires us all
+subtitle: (the one with the inspirational words)
 date: 2017-09-22
 author: Susan Ronaldson
 ---